ktaylor63/southeast/site/content/news/black-pinesnake-added-to-threatened-and-endangered-species-list.md

     link: 'https://flic.kr/p/pgE9ru'
     caption: 'Black pinesnake.
 Photo by Jim Lee, The Nature Conservancy.'
 tags:
+    - Alabama
-    - 'Black pinesnake'
+    - 'Black Pinesnake'
     - Mississippi
-    - Alabama
-updated: 'October 3rd, 2016'
+updated: 'March 21st, 2017'
 ---

 The black pinesnake, which can grow to six feet in length and is now only found in parts of Mississippi and Alabama, will be protected as a threatened species under the Endangered Species Act (ESA).